*We were invited to the Sea Life Centre free of charge for the purpose of this review, however, all opinions are my own

 It doesn’t matter how old you are, there’s something about seeing sharks, seahorses and other brilliant creatures up close that can turn any adult into a giddy 6-year-old (or maybe I’m just speaking for myself there).

 The finale was the mesmerising Ocean Tunnel.
-Getting to walk ‘through’ the glass tanks via the tunnel and seeing sharks swimming above your head is tres cool.
-We loitered here for a while before realising that we were clogging up the walkway, much to the annoyance of other guests.
-Oops!
+Getting to walk ‘through’ the glass tanks via the tunnel and seeing sharks swimming above your head is rather cool.

 The Sea Life Centre is the ideal place to escape for a few hours and is highly recommended, especially on rainy days (which in the North West is a regular occurrence).
 You can find all the information you need to plan your trip on the website, along with special offers and discounts.